 "Way more childish than your great grandfather's time, right?"

 Beth glanced at Jessica, then tapped the sofa cushion next to her as a gesture to sit.
-Jessica went ahead and sat in a pretzel beside her, taking off her colorful hat.
+Jessica went ahead and sat as a pretzel beside her, taking off her colorful hat.
 "You spend quite a bit of time outside," she started.
 "Tell me.
 How often do you witness violence?"

 Jessica rolled her eyes up and considered Beth' question briefly.
 "Almost never."

 Jessica listened with eyes like a lynx, intent upon Beth's every word.
-Her facial expression denoted seriousness and a measure of disbelief for what her elder spoke.
+Her expression denoted seriousness and a measure of disbelief for what the elder spoke.
 It fascinated her all the same.